Category Archives: Growing Up

 My entire life, the words softly repeated in the back of my mind, sometimes almost unnoticeable, but always there: nothing lasts.
 So, I counted milestones like you might count telephone poles as you drive down a country road.
 Nothing lasts. … Continue reading

-Posted in Growing Up, Life | Comments Off
+Posted in Growing Up, Life | Comments Off on counting telephone poles

 the challenge of tomorrow